top of page

 Covent Garden, and the theatre is indeed bereft of gentlemen

-B(to self): Deuced if this isn't just the thing - fine roomy box - good viewing - hmm - I could pull that banquette up and have a decent doze - altogether, a quieter scenario than my rooms at the moment, what with Polly lamping Mule at every opportunity, Mule attempting to biscuit me when she thinks me asleep - och! - the single and doubling knocking, the masques, the villainous company - which hath been the spoil of me! - the potential for yet more crim.con - no, here I can hide from the Great World and ogle at leisure
+B(to self): Deuced if this isn't just the thing - fine roomy box - good viewing - hmm - I could pull that banquette up and have a decent doze - altogether, a quieter scenario than my rooms at the moment, what with Jenny lamping Mule at every opportunity, Mule attempting to biscuit me when she thinks me asleep - och! - the single and doubling knocking, the masques, the villainous company - which hath been the spoil of me! - the potential for yet more crim.con - no, here I can hide from the Great World and ogle at leisure

 B sets about making himself at home, orders champagne and cigars - sends his opera glasses to the lobby to be polished